Professor, Future of Work; Author of The Technology Trap

 Combining history and economics, Carl considers what history can teach us about where technology, employment and economics are headed and the impact these connected areas have from social and political movements to the nature of cities and homes.
 His groundbreaking work into the future of employment estimated almost 50% of modern day jobs could potentially be automated almost out of existence.
 He looks at the threats and opportunities new ways of working, new industries and new values present.

 Carl Benedikt Frey is a writer and academic, a historian and economist who focuses on all aspects how work, employment and the workplace are changing and consequently shaping the world.
-He is a Fellow at Oxford University where he directs the programme on the Future of Work at the Oxford Martin School.
+He is a Fellow at Oxford University and Oxford Martin Citi, where he directs the programme on the Future of Work at the Oxford Martin School.
+The Oxford Internet Institute (OII), appointed Carl as Dieter Schwarz Associate Professor of AI and Work, where he will engage in innovative data-led research that will advance academic and public debate about the implications of AI, machine learning and related technologies for the future of work and the economy.
 From social and political movements to the nature of cities and homes, Carl considers what history can teach us about where technology, employment and economics are headed.

 Carl is also the co-author of the acclaimed paper The Future of Employment: How Susceptible Are Jobs to Computerization, which estimated almost half of all jobs in the US were at risk of automation, and that this likelihood had a serious impact on earning and education prospects.
 The study was used by organisations from the Bank of England to President Obama’s Council of Economic Advisors, the BBC to the World Bank, and was even discussed on HBO’s Last Week Tonight with John Oliver.